What was the highlight of the trip for you?

-Can you tell me why you’ve made an effort to learn Bahasa Indonesian?
+Why have you made an effort to learn Bahasa Indonesia?

-As someone who speaks English and Te Reo, I constantly see and experience the benefit of bi/multilingualism and advantages of the ability to ‘walk in different worlds’ as they say.
+As someone who speaks English and te reo, I constantly see and experience the benefit of bi/multilingualism and advantages of being able to ‘walk in different worlds’, as they say.

-I have travelled in Souteast Asia each year for a few years now (my father lives in Thailand) and these experiences peaked my interest in the region and its cultures.
+I have travelled in Southeast Asia each year for a few years now (my father lives in Thailand) and these experiences peaked my interest in the region and its cultures.

 Why do you think trips like these are a good idea?